With Ariel Slater

 -Engaging movement-based exercises to build coordination

-Through group activities and parent involvement, this class sets the foundation for a smooth transition into formal violin lessons.
+This class sets the foundation for a smooth transition into our formal Suzuki program.
 Class size is kept small (4-6 students) to allow for individualized attention.

 No prior experience needed—just curiosity and a love of music!